dssg/usal_echo_public/README.md

 The processing pipeline is structured as follows.
 ![USAL Echo Project Overview](docs/images/usal_echo_pipeline_overview.png?raw=true "USAL Echo Project Overview")

+The pipeline has been designed to run in a modular way.
+Data ingestion, cleaning and view filtering can be run independently from the classification, segmentation and measurement modules provided that the dicom files are stored in an accessible directory.

 The codebase is an evolution of code developed by [Zhang et al](https://bitbucket.org/rahuldeo/echocv/src/master/).

 ## Infrastructure requirements